manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ## Implementation by Proxy

-If extensions methods aren't suitable, you can provide your own proxy implementations the compiler can use to delegate structural calls.
+You can provide your own proxy implementations the compiler can use to delegate structural calls.
 Consider the `Coordinate` structural interface earlier.
 ```java
 Coordinate coord = (Coordinate) new Point(4,5);
 coord.getX();